Foundation and first year of life

 Continued growth and stock market flotation

 GVS continued its path of growth and internationalization, opening an office in Turkey and in 2019 a new production plant in Mexico while also acquiring a company in Sweden (2016), the American group Kuss Filtration (2017) and another company in the United States (2020).
 Moreover, in 2020 with the acquisition of Haemonetics’ plant in Puerto Rico, GVS became one of the world’s largest manufacturers of white blood cell filters and the Group continued its expansion with the opening of 2 new offices in India and Malaysia.

-On 19 June 2020, GVS successfully achieved listing on the MTA market of the Italian Stock Exchange, further testyfing the validity of the Group’s growth path and business model.
+On 19 June 2020, GVS successfully achieved listing on the MTA market of the Italian Stock Exchange, further testifying to the validity of the Group’s growth path and business model.

-The GVS Group, which has always shown a strong inclination to expansion on global markets, expects further openings in Asia in 2021.
+The GVS Group, which has always shown a strong inclination to expansion on global markets, in 2021 has completed the opening of a sales office in Thailand and expects further openings in the Asian market.

 In this context of development on international markets, on September 2021, GVS has announced the acquisition of RPB, an American player specialized in the design and production of respiratory protection devices.
 This deal has the objective of completing the Group’s product range in the field of professional masks and to acquire technical know-how.

 In March 2022, GVS completed, through its wholly-owned subsidiary GVS Technology (Suzhou) Co.
 Ltd, the acquisition of the entire share capital of Shanghai Transfusion Technology Co.
 Ltd., a long-established Chinese company that is a leading manufacturer and distributor of products related to blood treatment.